Flexible Hen & Stag Event Options

 It’s now history how things started going pear-shaped from February 2020.

 I’ve been unable to find any actual figures that represent the monetary loss to the UK hen and stag market.

-But I’ve been shocked and deeply saddened to see professional hen and stag agencies succumb to insolvency and company voluntary arrangements.
+But I’ve been shocked and deeply saddened to see professional agencies succumb to insolvency and company voluntary arrangements.
 And I’m not talking about chancers, I’m talking about established, well thought of, thriving businesses that were in very good shape until they were faced with a fight they couldn’t win.

-It was double jeopardy that hen and stag agents found themselves with a rush on their hands to lose money they’d already earned.
+It was double jeopardy that agents found themselves with a rush on their hands to lose money they’d already earned.
 Or triple jeopardy when factoring in that refunds from the hotels and venues weren’t readily forthcoming on many occasions, due to teams at the hotels and venues already being made redundant or furloughed.

 Thankfully Funktion Events have remained afloat for what I believe is a key reason.

 How Early Adopters Of Virtual Event Options Saved Their Skins

 I’ve dealt with every big, small and in-between sized hen do agency in the UK over the years.